New Clients Email

 logging in Chatham County North Carolina

 As the name implies, a logging truck is a large truck designed primarily for carrying logs of various lengths.
-Sometimes they will have a single tractor, and in other cases they have multiple.
+Sometimes, it has a single tractor, and in other cases, it has multiple.

 The logging industry in North Carolina is huge.
-That means there are a lot of trucks with heavy loads of logs and equipment on highways and back roads in North Carolina.
-One small mistake securing the logs or missing a piece of safety equipment can lead to a major trucking accident.
+That means there are many trucks with heavy loads of logs and equipment on highways and back roads.
+One small mistake, such as securing the logs or missing a piece of safety equipment, can lead to a major trucking accident.
 Similarly, even a moment of distraction for a logging truck driver can lead to tragedy.

 In North Carolina, common causes of logging truck accidents include: